 This day is scheduled as acclimatization day.
 We recommend resting and get acclimatized to the altitude.
 The best way is to explore the village and

 learn more about the culture, tradition, and religious practices of the ethnic groups living in this area.
 Besides, we can also get insight, how people survive depending on agriculture, animal breeding, and seasonal migrations in such a remote location.
 Also, visit the Tashi Lakhang Monastery and pay your respects to Karma Sonam Rinpoche.
 Overnight in trekkers lodge.

 Day 7.
 Phu village to Nar village (4150 m/6-7 hrs).

-After a good days rest in Phu village, we will trek back to Khyang, and continue to the intersection where the trail branches off to Nar.
-The trail descends passing many streams and crossing numerous suspension bridges until we reach Nar Village.
-Nat village has several Buddhist monasteries and provides awesome views of Pisang Peak (6092m) and other snow-clad mountains.
+After a good days' rest in Phu village, we will trek back to Khyang.
+And continue further to the intersection where the trail branches off to Nar.
+The trail descends past several streams and over numerous suspension bridges until we reach Nar Village.
+Nat village has several Buddhist monasteries and provides beautiful views of Pisang Peak (6092m) and other snow-clad mountains.
 Overnight in trekkers lodge.

 Day 8.
 In Nar village (Acclimatization day)

 Today is the second scheduled acclimatization day in this trek before crossing the Kang La pass.
-We are recommended to rest and get acclimatized to the altitude.
-We spend the day taking a day hike nearby and explore the village and have a close look over the local culture and lifestyle of the local people.
+We recommend rest and get acclimatized to the altitude.
+We shall take a hike to the nearby areas and explore the village.
+And also have a close look over the culture and lifestyle of the local people.
 Overnight in trekkers lodge.